Websoft9Archive/ansible-nextcloud/docs/stack-deployment.md

 Websoft9 published [Nextcloud image](https://apps.websoft9.com/nextcloud) on Cloud Platform, and there are three methods for your deployment:

 * When **Create New Instance** , select the Nextcloud image as the system boot template.
-* When **Subscribe Nextcloud** on Marketplace, the system will promote you to create a new instance for this image in the meantime.
+* When you **Subscribe Nextcloud** on Marketplace, the system will promote you to create a new instance for this image in the meantime.
 * When **Re-install OS** for you instance, you can replace the existing image with a Nextcloud image.

 ## Deploy by Script

-**Deploy by Script** means running a script on your cloud instance to pull pre-installed packages online to your instance and configure it at the same time.
+**Deploy by Script** means running a script on your cloud instance to pull pre-installed package online to your instance and configure it at the same time.

 Websoft9 provide the [Nextcloud ansible automation script](https://github.com/Websoft9/ansible-nextcloud) on Github.
 If you are familiar with Ansible, you can deploy the Nextcloud to the instance automatically.